attiolli/unifi_client_scanner/README.md

 docker run --env-file .env -it --rm unifi-client-scanner:latest

 ## Example output of the program running
+(The program first lists all of the clients on the network and fires an email of all the clients detected.
+Then after a short period, the program checks if any new clients have joined the network and if so, the program creates another email alert)

 ```
 docker run --env-file .env -it --rm unifi-client-scanner:latest
 ...